#1. Coole Park

-Then head out of Portumna to Portumna Forest Park, a fantastic park with trails and walk, toilets and bike hire (seasonal).
+Then head out of Portumna to Portumna Forest Park, a fantastic park with trails and walks, toilets and bike hire (seasonal).
 There is access to the lake where you can walk by the water’s edge.
 We have seen deer in the forest when we have visited!

 #6.
 Salthill Promenade

 Join visitors and locals alike and take a stroll along the Promenade at Salthill.
-You can find your own way or follow our Family Trails.
+You can find your own way or follow our three fun Family Trails.

 There are several beaches to visit, the diving board at Blackrock, views across to Clare and of course you can ‘kick the wall’ at the end of the prom in a time honoured tradition!

-You can also take in a trip to the Atlantaquaria and get some hands on experience with the fish, followed by a trip to the nearby playground which has good equipment for different ages.
+You can also take in a trip to Galway Atlantaquaria and get some hands on experience with the fish, followed by a trip to the nearby playground which has good equipment for different ages.

 #7.
 Renville Park